Thorvald Stauning: Occupation Cabinet

-Stauning's second cabinet lasted until Operation Weserübung, the Nazi occupation of Denmark began on 9 April 1940, when the cabinet was widened to include all political parties, called the Stauning III Cabinet.
+Stauning's second cabinet lasted until Operation Weserübung, the Nazi occupation of Denmark, began on 9 April 1940, when the cabinet was widened to include all political parties, called the Stauning III Cabinet.
 Contrary to most other governments of the Nazi-invaded countries, King Christian X of Denmark and his government ordered the army and navy to stop fighting, and chose to remain in their country also under the occupation, which is believed to have contributed to the Nazi leaders being more lenient in Denmark than in other countries under Hitler's control.
-Stauning died in 1942, deeply depressed about the future of social democracy in a Nazi-dominated Europe.
+During the German occupation of Denmark in World War II, Prime Minister Thorvald Stauning adopted a policy of collaboration with Nazi Germany to protect Danish sovereignty and minimize the impact of the occupation.
+Stauning believed that cooperating with the German authorities would prevent harsher measures and maintain a semblance of Danish self-governance.
+His government facilitated economic collaboration, such as supplying agricultural products to Germany, while the Danish police were ordered to cooperate with the occupiers to ensure public order and security.
+This collaborationist stance was controversial, and Stauning's actions were seen by many as a pragmatic approach to an unavoidable situation.